C0DEZEY/MixinMaker/README.md

 # MixinMaker
 This tool simplifies creating and formatting mixin.json file.
-It saves you the hassle of manually adding entrie
+It saves you the hassle of manually adding entrie This tool is built for Forge 1.8.9 And is not tested on anything higher.

 ## Deployment